Skip to content

 Channels

-In the QuAM library, channels are a fundamental concept that represent the physical connections to the quantum hardware.
+In the QUAM library, channels are a fundamental concept that represent the physical connections to the quantum hardware.
 They are defined in the quam.components.channels module.

 We distinguish between the following channel types, where the terms "output" and "input" are always from the perspective of the OPX hardware: